 In Frankfurt dialect, this recipe for sour cream and herbs is called grie soβ.
 You can find the herbs used in this sauce packaged together and kitchen-ready in the Frankfurter region in Germany.
 No one else sells them like this, so you have to put together your own mixture if you do not live in the Frankfurt area.

 These herbs in German are borretsch, kerbel, kresse, petersilie, pimpinelle, sauerampfer und schnittlauch (borage, chervil, cress, parsley, salad burnet, sorrel, and chives).
 Some of these herbs are difficult to find outside of Germany.
-You may become adept at gathering the herbs wild, or there are several seed companies that sell the stranger seeds, like borage and pimpernel (salad burnet).
+You may become adept at gathering the herbs wild, or several seed companies sell the stranger seeds, like borage and pimpernel (salad burnet).

 This sauce is served cold over hard-cooked eggs or hot boiled potatoes.